-Protect yourself with a financial power of attorney
+Protect yourself with a power of attorney

-A financial power of attorney allows you to delegate personal, financial, business, or other legal affairs to another person.
+A power of attorney allows you to delegate personal, financial, business, or other legal affairs to another person.
 You can execute a durable power of attorney in Alabama and make it as broad or limited as needed.
 Durable powers of attorney are also called ordinary powers of attorney, financial powers of attorney, or general powers of attorney.

 Find the estate planning form that’s right for you.